The Great American Bash (1998)

 The 1998 Great American Bash was the eighth Great American Bash professional wrestling pay-per-view event produced by World Championship Wrestling (WCW), and 12th Great American Bash event overall.
 It took place on June 14, 1998, at the Baltimore Arena in Baltimore, Maryland.
 This was the sixth Great American Bash held at this venue after the 1988, 1989, 1990, 1991, and 1996 events.

+Ten matches were contested at the event.
+In the main event, Sting defeated The Giant to gain control of the WCW World Tag Team Championships.
+In other prominent matches, Roddy Piper defeated Randy Savage in an impromptu bout after losing to Hollywood Hogan and Bret Hart, Goldberg defeated Konnan to retain the WCW United States Heavyweight Championship, and Booker T defeated Fit Finlay to win the WCW World Television Championship, after defeating Chris Benoit in the final match of their best of seven series in the opening bout to earn the opportunity.

 Production

 Background

 The Great American Bash is a professional wrestling event established in 1985.
 It was first produced by the National Wrestling Alliance's (NWA) Jim Crockett Promotions (JCP) and aired on closed-circuit television before becoming a pay-per-view event in 1988; JCP was rebranded as World Championship Wrestling (WCW) later that same year.
 WCW then seceded from the NWA in 1991.
 The 1998 event was the eighth Great American Bash event promoted by WCW and 12th overall.
 It took place on June 14, 1998, at the Baltimore Arena in Baltimore, Maryland.
 This was the sixth Great American Bash held at this venue after the 1988, 1989, 1990, 1991, and 1996 events.